airblast-dev/gapper/README.md

 See https://en.wikipedia.org/wiki/Gap_buffer for more information on what a gap buffer is.

-# The main types
+# The Core Types

-The library consists of two core types and one trait:
+In its core, two structs, and one trait is provided to initialize and iteract with a gap buffer:
 - GapBuf
 - GapString
 - Grower

 ## GapBuf
 This is a general use gap buffer that can store any `Sized` type.
-In some cases a `GapBuf<char>` may be preferred when working on a text editor or LSP.
+In some cases a `GapBuf<char>` may be preferred instead of a string when working on a text editor or LSP.

 Depending on the use case a `Grower<[T]>` can be provided to `GrowingGapBuf::with_grower` to initialize a gap buffer with your own grow logic.